stupergenius/Bens-Log/entries/code-camp-colubmus-2011.rst

 :tags: code, Open Source

 Last weekend I had the opportunity to attend `Code Camp Columbus`_ for the first time.
 This is the second year that the event has been held, and it was pretty great this year.
 As a busy, working developer, I greatly appreciate their core principles:

 * by and for the developer community
 * always free
 * community-developed material
 * no fluff - only code
 * never occurs during working hours

 The venue was `Tech Colubmus`_, which is quite a nice place.
 The main presentation room was large with a very large screen.
 There were two additional rooms, one of which was probably a little too small for the group, but it made the talks more interactive in that space.
 Breakfast, drinks, snacks, and lunch were all generously provided by the event `sponsors`_, as were the many many raffle prizes.
-I went away with a neat beginners Scala book (which I'm currently working through) and a $25 Best Buy gift card.
+I went away with a neat `Beginning Scala`_ book (which I'm currently working through) and a $25 Best Buy gift card.
 All in all, quite worth the cost of attendance, which was **free**.

 Overall the talks were great, and I highly recommend going to this conference the next time it is presented.
 I greatly enjoyed the *Perl*, *Behavior Driven Development*, and the *Verilog* talks.
 I'll outline a few of the talks below.